rajaonsl/bioinspired-nav/README.md

     - `MatrixVisualizer` visualizes a 2D matrix as a grayscale image.
 Its main purpose is to visualize the context matrices constructed in the *OriginalContext* implementation.

     - `SpaceMemoryVisualizer` visualizes the graph of place cells and their activity.
 As an option, it can also open a matrix visualizer for the active place cell's context (assuming the default implementation, *OriginalContext*).

+- **ros2_workspace** is a ROS workspace.
+It contains a ROS2 node that runs the model, using sensor data read on the ros topic `/scan` (default topic for the turtlebot3).

 # References